 Freelance journalist, mom, traveller, cook, photographer, cleaner, taxi driver, wife.
 In no particular order, I fill all these roles more or less daily.
 Why Travel Tyrol?
 Why not Travel Tyrol?
 I love living here, I love writing, I love taking pictures.
-So whether you’re visiting Tyrol for the first time or whether you live here, I hope you will find Travel Tyrol informative and interesting – leading to unforgettable experiences.
+So whether you’re visiting Tyrol and Austria for the first time or whether you live here, I hope you will find Travel Tyrol informative and interesting – leading to unforgettable experiences.

 From Newspapers to Travel Tyrol

 This is how Travel Tyrol happened.
 In 2010, my husband and I packed up our home in South Africa and embarked on a Tyrolean adventure with our then two-year-old son.
-Coenraad was going to continue his career with an international childcare organisation in Innsbruck.
+Coenie was going to continue his career with an international childcare organisation in Innsbruck.
 I was to oversee the process of settling in.
 For the first time in more than 16 years, I had no daily stories to write.

 As provincial correspondent for the Afrikaans daily newspaper Beeld, from 2000 to 2010, my day routinely started with a call to the provincial police spokesperson to find out what the local criminals had been up to.
 In between the murder and mayhem, I wrote about corruption, service delivery issues, political power struggles, natural disasters, personal tragedies and sometimes a rare gem of a human interest story.